pippinbarr/SNAKISMS/process/README.md

 ## Bugs
-* Possible to Restart while apple off screen and have timeout trigger on refreshed game
+* Possible to Restart while apple off screen and have timeout trigger on refreshed game (check on restarts and timers generally)

 ## Making the Snakisms